Network Centrality and Clustering

 Now, let’s think about vectors \(\mathbf{x}\) that minimize the differences over the edges in the graph.

-We can think of these as “smooth” functions on the graph – neighboring nodes don’t differ too much.
+We can think of these as smooth functions on the graph – neighboring nodes don’t differ too much.

-\[ \min_{\Vert \mathbf{x}\Vert = 1}\sum_{(i,j)\in E} (x_i - x_j)^2 \]
+\[ \min_{\Vert \mathbf{x}\Vert = 1}\sum_{(i,j)\in E} (x_i - x_j)^2. \]

 We constrain \(\mathbf{x}\) to have a nonzero norm, otherwise \(\mathbf{x} = \mathbf{0}\) would be a trivial solution.

-But we can express this in terms of the graph Laplacian:
+We can express this in terms of the graph Laplacian:

-\[ \min_{\Vert \mathbf{x}\Vert = 1}\sum_{(i,j)\in E} (x_i - x_j)^2 = \min_{\Vert \mathbf{x}\Vert = 1} \mathbf{x}^TL\mathbf{x} \]
+\[ \min_{\Vert \mathbf{x}\Vert = 1}\sum_{(i,j)\in E} (x_i - x_j)^2 = \min_{\Vert \mathbf{x}\Vert = 1} \mathbf{x}^TL\mathbf{x}. \]

 From linear algebra, we know that when

-\[ \lambda = \min_{\Vert \mathbf{x}\Vert = 1} \mathbf{x}^TL\mathbf{x} \]
+\[ \lambda = \min_{\Vert \mathbf{x}\Vert = 1} \mathbf{x}^TL\mathbf{x}, \]

 then \(\lambda\) is the smallest eigenvalue of \(L\) and \(\mathbf{x}\) is the corresponding eigenvector.

-Well, what do we know about \(L\)?
+What do we know about \(L\)?

 1. \(L\) is symmetric.
 Therefore the eigenvectors of \(L\) are orthogonal and its eigenvalues are real.